Jean-PhilippeD/gladys-snips/README.md

 ## Documentation

-To make this module work in Gladys, you need to :

-- First, have a Snips system working properly
+To make this module work in Gladys, you need to have a working snips system.

 - Install the module
-- Without rebooting, just set these global parameter in "Param" view in the dashboard :
- - SNIPS_MQTT_URL => The URL of the MQTT broker used by Snips, for example : "mqtt://localhost:1883"
- - SNIPS_WAKEWORDS => A list of <assistant name:gladys user id> seperated by semi colon, for example: "gladys_1:1;gladys_2:2" (Usefull for detecting who is speaking)
+- Reboot Gladys
+- Go to the configuration panel and fill the forms
 - Reboot Gladys.
 In the logs you should see "Successfully connected to MQTT : YOUR_SERVER_URL"

 ## Snips